numaneto/AzNetwork-Labs/README.md

 ## The Plan:

 The main idea will be to have in all scenarios :

- • 1 -  The GOAL -  What i trying to solve or discorevey or test indeed ?
+• The GOAL -  What i trying to solve or discorevey or test indeed ?

- • 2 -  Diagram or architecture.
+• Diagram or architecture.

- • 3 -  script to make the magic happen or part of the magic.
+• Script to make the magic happen or part of the magic.

- • 4 -  My findings or learnings in that case.
+• My findings or learnings in that case.

 # The Labs